Unbabel/word-level-qe-corpus-builder/README.md

     fast_align-master/README.md

 to install.
 Note that you will need some extra utilities described there.
 Ubuntu friendly commands are given in the README.md.
-If you are sucesful the following binary should be available

     ./external_tools/fast_align-master/build/fast_align